Ngozi Ukazu: Early life

 Ngozi Ukazu grew up in Houston, Texas.
 She attended Bellaire High School, where she contributed to the school’s newspaper, The Three Penny Press, as the comics editor.
 She is the daughter of Nigerian parents.
 She studied computer science, obtaining a degree in Computing and The Arts from Yale University in 2013 and earned a masters degree in Sequential Art from the Savannah College of Art and Design in 2015.

 Career

 Ukazu launched Check, Please! as a webcomic in 2013 after writing a screenplay about Eric "Bitty" Bittle, a gay college freshman and champion figure skater who joins a hockey team.

 Ukazu created a Kickstarter campaign in 2015 to print the first volume of the comic; the campaign resulted in the highest-funded comics project in Kickstarter's history.
 In 2018, the first installment, Check, Please!: #Hockey, was published by First Second Books.
 The sequel, Check, Please!: Sticks & Scones, was a New York Times bestseller in May 2020.

+In December 2025, Ukazu announced that a new volume of Check, Please! would be released in 2026.
+She also revealed that the series has been optioned for TV adaptation.

+For DC Comics, she wrote and illustrated the young adult graphic novel Barda, based on the character Big Barda.
+The sequel, Orion, which follows the character of the same name, was published in 2026.

-For DC Comics she created the graphic novel Barda in 2024, both writing and illustrating.
+In September 2025, she published the graphic novel Flip.

-Her latest graphic novel, Flip, was published in September 2025.